Actions-R-Us/actions-tagger/CONTRIBUTING.md

 <h2 style="color: green;">DO</h2>

 - ### Checkout a release branch corresponding to the version you want to contribute to
-- ### Make your changes and create a pull request
+- ### Make your changes and create a pull request for that branch
-- ### Your request will be merged once it is reviewed
+- ### Your request will be merged to master once it is reviewed

 ## Thank you for reading